 Spoilers through the BoJack Horseman series finale ahead.

-I think each and every BoJack Horseman fan would agree that when we sat down to watch the first episode, we didn’t have the slightest idea what we’d be getting ourselves into with this show.
+I think each and every BoJack Horseman fan would agree that when we sat down to watch the first episode of the show, we didn’t have the slightest idea what we’d actually be getting ourselves into.
 An insightful look into the human condition is one way to put it.
 An emotional roller coaster is another.
 A deeply moving and thought-provoking TV-viewing experience that leaves a profound impact on its audience is how I’d put it.
 Regardless, I think each and every BoJack Horseman fan would also agree that we’re extremely grateful for the journey.

 In the following episode, “Intermediate Scene Study w/ BoJack Horseman,” BoJack is determined to prove to himself he’s a changed person who’s more than ready for a new beginning.
 He practices his introduction to his new acting students by repeating, in a fitting parallel to this point in his life, “Acting is about leaving everything behind and becoming something completely new.”
 It doesn’t matter, though, because it’s not enough that he’s sober now and that he hates the person he used to be.
 When the truth comes out that he played a huge part in Sarah Lynn’s death, he knows each of his attempts to start over is all for naught.
 In “Sunk Cost and All That,” he tells Princess Carolyn, “This place was supposed to be a fresh start for me.
 Rehab was supposed to be a fresh start.
 But no matter how many starts I get, there’s always the same ending.
 Everything falls apart and I end up alone.”

 His last tie is severed in the episode, “Angela,” when former network executive, Angela Diaz, asks him to sign away his rights to Horsin’ Around.
 She explains that the Horse will be digitally removed so that the show will simply become Around.
 (Someone even took the liberty of editing the Horsin’ Around theme song to make it the Around theme song).
-Angela also drops this hard-hitting, universal truth that perfectly sums up one of the main existential themes of BoJack Horseman, “It’s funny, isn’t it?
+Angela also drops a hard-hitting, universal truth that to me perfectly sums up one of the main existential themes of BoJack Horseman, “It’s funny, isn’t it?
 The things that matter?
 The truth is none of it matters and the truth is it all matters tremendously.”
-In a seemingly pointless search to find meaning in life, the truth is, anything can be meaningful because we’re the ones who give things meaning.
+In a seemingly pointless search to find meaning in life, it’s true that anything at all can be meaningful because we’re the ones who give things meaning.
 We define what’s most important to us in our lives.

-However, for BoJack, with his legacy gone, he seems to have nothing left now.
+However, with BoJack’s legacy gone, he seems to have absolutely nothing left now.
 As we see in the previous episode, “Horny Unicorn,” Hollyhock has cut him out of his life, which serves as the catalyst for his relapse.
-In the final scene of “Angela,” BoJack watches his old Horsin’ Around screen test.
-We see how nervous he was with his acting career about to take off, with Herb assuring him, “Buckle up, buddy, your life is about to start.”
-We’re left with a chilling final image of a broken shell of a horse-man in the reflection of the television.
+In the final scene of “Angela,” BoJack watches his old Horsin’ Around screen test, where we see how nervous he was with his acting career about to take off and his former best friend, Herb Kazzaz, assuring him, “Buckle up, buddy.
+Your life is about to start.”
+A new start filled with exciting possibilities of becoming a star, juxtaposed with the chilling final image of a broken shell of a horse-man staring back at him in the reflection of the television screen.

 This brings us to the series finale, “Nice While It Lasted,” in which BoJack is simultaneously hopeful yet restless about what his future will look like once he gets out of prison.
 He wonders about staying sober, the possibility of what’s to come of his acting career and essentially what he’s going to do with the rest of his life.
 When it all comes down to it, though, it really doesn’t matter what he does next, as long as he avoids falling back into his same toxic patterns.
 What matters is, as Diane states, “Sometimes life’s a bitch and then you keep living.”